feedjira/feedjira-site/source/index.md

 Feedjira uses [curb][] to perform requests. `curb` provides bindings for [libcurl][] and supports numerous protocols, including FILE.
-To test Feedjira with local file use `file://` protocol:
+To test Feedjira with a local file, use the `file://` protocol:

 [libcurl]: http://curl.haxx.se/libcurl/